chmitch/AIAdjacent/Student/07-AMLNotebooks.md

 ## Introduction

+# Much of this is TBD based on Anthony's work

-Now that we have completed all the "Core" labs, we can extend the capabilities of your practice by introducing how to create/test/run code-first notebooks that will give you almost infinate options to model creation.
+Now that we have completed all the "Core" Challenges, we can extend the capabilities of your practice by introducing how to create/test/run code-first notebooks that will give you almost infinate options to model creation.

 ## Success Criteria
 1. A published BikeBuyer model endpoint hosted in Azure ML using Notebooks.